Oreophryne wolterstorffi: Etymology

 The specific name wolterstorffi honours Willy Wolterstorff, German geologist and herpetologist.

 Discovery and distribution

 The holotype was collected by Ernst Tappenbeck when he explored the areas west of Astrolabe Bay (south of Madang) in 1896 and along the river Ramu in 1898.
 It is not possible to specify where along his route of travel the specimen was collected.
 No other specimens are known.

 Description

 The holotype is of unspecified sex and measures 22.6 mm in snout–vent length.
 The snout is narrowly rounded seen from above but vertical in profile.
 The eyes are relatively large.
 The head is slightly narrower than the body.
 The canthus rostralis is rounded.
 The fingers and toes bear well-developed discs.
 The fingers have no webbing whereas the toes have some webbing.

 The colors of the specimen are now faded.
-The original species description, written few years after the specimen was collected, describes coloration as follows:
+The original species description, written a few years after the specimen was collected, describes coloration as follows: